 Kathy is the Therapy Director of Sensory Connections.
 She is constantly keep up with the latest research in the field and working on ways to strengthen our practice to improve outcomes for children and families.

-Sharon has been working as an occupational therapist since 2007 and has worked with Sensory Connections for the past 10 years.
+Sharon has been working as an occupational therapist with Sensory Connections since 2007.
 Prior to this she had 5 years of experience working as a paediatric physiotherapist.

 Sharon has worked in a variety of environments with children with developmental disabilities, including school and community based settings.
 She spent two years working as a volunteer in a Children's Home in Bosnia and Herzegovina , where her role included supporting local staff in their care-giving duties, as well as direct work with children who had or were at risk of developing a disability.
 Sharon is really passionate about working with families of children who are experiencing developmental challenges.